City of Kyle, Texas

 CITY OF KYLE, TEXAS GENERAL OBLIGATION REFUNDING BONDS

-NOTICE IS HEREBY GIVEN that the City Council of the City of Kyle, Texas will convene at 7:00 p.m. on the 21st day of April, 2015, at its regular meeting place in the City Hall, 100 W. Center, Kyle, Texas and, during such meeting, the City Council will conduct a hearing on whether it should issue its City of Kyle, Texas General Obligation Refunding Bonds, Series 2015 in order to refund approximately $6,825,000 of its outstanding City of Kyle, Texas Combination Tax and Revenue Certificates of Obligation, Series 2007 and approximately $6,280,000 of its outstanding City of Kyle, Texas Combination Tax and Revenue Certificates of Obligation, Series 2008.
+NOTICE IS HEREBY GIVEN that the City Council of the City of Kyle, Texas will convene at 7:00 p.m. on the 2nd day of August, 2016, at its regular meeting place in the City Hall, 100 W. Center Street, Kyle, Texas and, during such meeting, the City Council will conduct a hearing on whether it should issue its City of Kyle, Texas General Obligation Refunding Bonds, Series 2016 in the approximate par amount of $8,370,000 in order to refund portions of its outstanding obligations, including: City of Kyle, Texas Combination Tax and Revenue Certificates of Obligation, Series 2007; City of Kyle, Texas Combination Tax and Revenue Certificates of Obligation, Series 2008; and City of Kyle, Texas General Obligation Refunding Bonds, Series 2009.
 The purpose of the refunding is to provide debt service savings to the City.

 The City is authorized to issue refunding bonds without an election subject to Chapter 1207, Texas Government Code.
 No provision is made for a petition in connection with such refunding bonds.
 The refunding bonds, if issued, will be payable from the levy of an annual ad valorem tax, within the limitations prescribed by law, upon all taxable property within the City.